HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 Install macOS Monterey using normal procedure.

-If the installation fails, set the SMBIOS to `iMac19,1`, after the installation finishes you can go back to SMBIOS `iMac15,1`.
+If the installation fails, set the SMBIOS to `iMac19,1`.
+After the installation finishes you can go back to `iMac15,1` SMBIOS.

 #### Post-Installation

 - Install all available updates using "Software Update" in System Settings.

-Now, we need to patch the GPU in order to work in macOS Monterey, we will use [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/) for that.
+Now we need to patch the GPU in order to have graphic acceleration in macOS Monterey, we will use [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/) for that.
 We already have our EFI ready for OCLP.

 - Download the latest version of [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/releases).